 a.
 Allopathic Medical Schools

-The "personalities" of medical schools also vary.
-Some are competitive, high-pressure schools.
-Others are fairly relaxed.
+The "personalities" of medical schools also vary, but most try hard to create a supportive community where all students will succeed.
+Some are fairly relaxed; others are more intense.
 Most are urban.
 You can get some feeling for these things as you visit schools on interview day and talk to the students there.